b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 rightmost color (blue) from the colormap.
 Without it the colors would be set to `minimum(cors)` and `maximum(cors)` which we do not want since the `minimum` will change from matrix to matrix.
-Over our heatmap we overlay the grid (`hlines!` and `vlines!`) to make the squares separate better from one another.
+Over our heatmap we overlay the grid (`hlines!` and `vlines!`) to make the squares separate better from each other.
 The centers of the squares are at integers, and the edges are at halves, that's why we start the ticks at `1.5`.
 Finlay, we add `Colorbar` as they did in the docs for `Cmk.heatmap`.
 The result of this code is visible in Figure 33 from the previous section.